 3. Characterize the current status of your programming with respect to in-person classes and hybrid or distance learning.
 How is your program evolving in this respect?
-What is planned for the 2023-2024 program year?
+What is planned for the 2024-2025 program year?
 How do you intend to keep incorporating digital literacy, distance learning, and considerations about digital equity into your program practices?
-See the above response referring to the change in staff professional development priorities and the servicing of a new population of students (online dependent) about our response to the pandemic and our plans going forward.

-We are at this instant registering new students for the Fall 2023 semester and every day up to 15% of the students who are applying to SIPI are wanting online classes.
-The Fall 2023 HSE class will have 25% of its students virtual for the entire semester.
-Previously, all of our students were either requesting dorm accommodations or relatively local commuters.
-This fall, our ABE/HSE classes are not formally designated as "online", and all of these classes have an assigned classroom schedule at which time a teacher and some students may be present in this room.
-However, most instructors have created a "virtual attendance option" by running an active Zoom link during these class gatherings.
+We are currently registering new students for the Fall 2024 semester and every day up to 15% of the students who are applying to SIPI are wanting online classes.
+The Fall 2024 HSE class will have 25% of its students virtual for the entire semester as did every trimester of the past year.
+Previously, all our students were either requesting dorm accommodations or were relatively local commuters.
+This fall, most of our ABE/HSE classes are not formally designated as "online", as these classes have an assigned classroom schedule at which time a teacher and some students may be present in a physical classroom.

+However, most instructors have created a "virtual attendance option" by running active Zoom links during these class gatherings and recording them.
 In most cases, the students attending via Zoom are visible on a large smartboard while a camera will also feed an instructor and in-person student view into this.
 In this way, in-person students, teachers, and virtual attendees can interact and view the digital whiteboard.
-Our textbooks have shifted to e-textbooks so all the students have access to the same material via their various devices and all classroom and discussion submissions use BrightSpace as our classroom management software.
+Our textbooks have shifted to e-textbooks, so all the students have access to the same material via their various devices and all classroom and discussion submissions use BrightSpace as our classroom management software.